ghKoty/red_light-green_light/README.md

     pip install yeelight

-Save code main.py on your PC and open it
+Save code main.py on your PC and open it by Python

 # Rules of the game
  * if light is red player must stop